Central Namibia

 Elephants are the largest living land animals on earth today.
 They typically live for 50 to 70 years, but the oldest recorded elephant lived for 82 years.
 The male elephant weighs about 10,900 kg with a shoulder height of 3.96 meters.
 Elephants suck water up 14 litres of water into the trunk and then blow it into their mouths.

-Overnight at the Mushara Lodge
+Overnight in the Mushara Lodge

-Day 11: Etosha National Park – Okonjima
+Etosha National Park – Okonjima

 You will depart in the morning and drive via Tsumeb, Otavi and Otjiwarongo, till you reach the homeland of the AfriCat Foundation.